massgov/mayflower/packages/patternlab/styleguide/source/_patterns/03-organisms/by-template/page-header-addons.md

 ### Description
-This pattern adds addons elements to the main page header component.
+This pattern appends additional elements to the main page header component - optional contents in the main well, and widgets in the right sidebar.

 ### Status
 * New as of 11.11.0